uhrinrene/fitness-android-app/README.md

-# 🏋️ Fitify – Android Fitness App
+# 🏋️ Android Fitness App

 A modern Android application for browsing, searching, and playing fitness exercises.
 This project serves as a showcase of **Clean Architecture** implementation, the **MVVM** pattern, and advanced asynchronous operations in **Kotlin**.